House of Merode: Origin

-From the sons of Werner III von Merode (+1278), two branches of the house descended.
+From the sons of Werner III von Merode (†1278), two branches of the house descended.
 The oldest branch was called 'Scheiffart von Merode'.
 The 'Scheiffart' or 'German' branch became extinct in 1733.
-The younger branch descends from Werner IV von Merode (+1316).
+The younger branch descends from Werner IV von Merode (†1316).
 This house also split into different branches, of which the branch of the Marquess of Westerloo, called 'de Merode-Westerloo', would become the most famous.
 The present-day 'Princes de Merode' in Belgium descend from the latter branch via Charles-Guillaume de Merode-Westerloo (1762–1830) and three of his four sons.

 History

 From the 14th century onwards, a branch of the Merode family gained power and possessions in the Duchy of Brabant and the Prince-Bishopric of Liège, on the territory of present-day Belgium.
 At that time, these territories belonged to the Burgundian Netherlands and later to the Habsburg Netherlands.

-The marriage of Richard de Merode with Margareth van Wesemael marked a new age in the family's history.
+The marriage of Richard de Merode with Margareth van Wezemaal marked a new age in the family's history.
 Due to this marriage, the house of Merode inherited important seigniories in Brabant, such as Westerloo and the County of Olen.
 Jean I de Merode married Adelheid van Hoorn in 1451 and brought Gheel, Diepenbeek and Duffel into the possession of the family.
 Through these and other marriages, the Merode family became one of the most important noble families in the Duchy of Brabant.

 Jean II de Merode held the position of Lord Chamberlain of Philip the Handsome.
 He was succeeded by his son Jean III.
 After his death in 1551 his heirs ordered a monumental sepulchre for him and his wife that was made by the Antwerp sculptor Cornelis Floris.
 It stands in the church of Gheel and was erected in 1554.

 The Eighty Years War greatly damaged the possessions of the Merode family.
 In the more prosperous era after the Twelve Years' Truce, the family's fortune grew again.
 In 1626, the title of Marquis of Westerloo was granted to Philippe I de Merode by King Philip IV of Spain.
 It was his great-grandson, Jean-Philippe-Eugène de Merode, Marquis of Westerloo, who would become one of the most illustrious descendants of the house: He is known as the Feld-Maréchal de Merode and became a knight in the order of the Golden Fleece, having served as an important military commander.

 In the 18th century, the branch of Merode-Westerloo acquired wealth and power due to the extinction of other branches of the house (Merode-Houffalize, Merode-Deinze, Merode-Montfort, Merode-Calvo) and a few very advantageous marriages.

 Through marriage of Philippe-François de Mérode with Louise-Brigitte de Rubempré, they acquired the domains and titles of 'Princes of Rubempré' and 'Prince of Everberg'.